filipi/auto_bot/README.md

 # Auto_bot #

 Auto_bot is a set of automation scripts written in python to automate the process of running numerical simulation experiments.
-There are currently only two bots, bumble_bee and optimus_prime.
+It is particularly suitable to run tests at [Incompact3D](https://github.com/xcompact3d).There are currently only two bots, bumble_bee and optimus_prime.

 Each bot needs a fortram simulation source tree to be cloned by the bot for each new simulation case created by the bot.
 The bot will clone the source tree and